Operating plant and safety management systems

 The following templates and guides have been prepared to help operators of LPG networks meet their safety obligations.

-- SMS for a gas supply and cylinder distribution business - 2015 generic template (DOC, 659KB)
+- SMS for a gas supply and cylinder distribution business – 2017 template (DOCX, 235KB)

 - Safety management requirements for LPG delivery network operators (PDF, 188KB)